-Public Law 94-142, passed in 1975, requires a free public education in the least restrictive environment for all handicapped children.
-This law later was changed, somewhat, and published as the Individuals with Disabilities Education Act (IDEA) (Public Law 101-476, 1990).
-These laws were passed to provide the services needed for a handicapped child to receive education in an environment as close to a "regular" school setting as possible, given the child's needs.
-This is called the "least restrictive environment" in the law.
+Public Law No. 94-142, Education for All Handicapped Children Act of 1975 (PL 94-142), requires a free public education in the least restrictive environment for all children with disabilities.
+This law later was changed somewhat and published as the Individuals with Disabilities Education Act (IDEA) of 1990 (PL 101-476).
+These laws were passed to provide the services needed for a disabled child to receive education in an environment as close to a "regular" school setting as possible, given the child's needs.
+The law calls this the "least restrictive environment."
+These laws relate to the Vocational Rehabilitation Act Amendments of 1973/1977, Section 504 of PL 93-112.
+A later law, the No Child Left Behind Act of 2001 (PL 107-110), stressed academic progress.
+It related to IDEA and made it even more important that all services the child is to receive be included in the Individualized Education Program (IEP).

 Many children who had been in residential care were returned to their communities to attend public school, where they were to receive the special services necessary for success.
 The law recognized that the family would provide the long-term support for a disabled child.
-Implementation of the law included providing funds, through the U.S. Department of Education, Office of Special Education, for training personnel and disseminating information regarding utilization of special services required in the education of handicapped children.
+Implementation of the law included providing funds, through the U.S. Department of Education, Office of Special Education, for training personnel and disseminating information regarding utilization of special services required in the education of disabled children.

-The National Association for Music Therapy received grant funds from 1979-1982 for a "Special Project: A National In-Service Training Model for Educational Personnel Providing Music Education/Therapy for Severely/ Profoundly Handicapped Children" (Grant No. GOO 709 1336).
-A manual to conduct in-service training workshops for music educators, administrators, parents, and special educators was written for use by music therapists when giving in-service workshops.
-The music therapists who would be giving the workshops were then brought together for two train-the-trainer institutes held at Texas Women's University, Denton, Texas in 1980 and 1981.
-In addition to learning to use the training modules, each music therapist gave a presentation regarding treatment or training procedures, research, or special media regarding each of the handicapping conditions defined in PL 94-142.
-From these presentations, monographs were prepared, to make information available for each trainer to use in workshops (Lathom & Eagle, 1982).
-Thus, small teams wrote, prepared case history material, and searched for related literature and research related to each handicapping condition.
-Since the funding was related to severely/profoundly handicapped children, the areas of learning disabilities and gifted were not included in the monograph series.
-Each monograph was extensively reviewed by Institute participants, outside evaluators, and other music therapists throughout the country.
-This book is not an attempt to make a later edition of the monographs, but is an independent book that covers characteristics of many of the same populations that were discussed in the monographs.
-It particularly includes literature since 1980, when the monographs were written.
+The National Association for Music Therapy received grant funds from 1979 to 1982 for a "Special Project: A National In-Service Training Model for Educational Personnel Providing Music Education/Therapy for Severely/Profoundly Handicapped Children" (Grant No. GOO 709 1336).
+Monographs were prepared to provide information for each trainer to use in workshops (Lathom & Eagle, 1982).
+Thus, small teams wrote and prepared case history material and searched for related literature and research related to each handicapping condition.
+Because the funding was related to severely/profoundly handicapped children, the areas of learning disabilities and gifted were not included in the monograph series.
+Each monograph was reviewed extensively by institute participants, outside evaluators, and other music therapists throughout the country.
+This book is not a later edition of the monographs but is an independent book that covers characteristics of many of the same populations that were discussed in the monographs.